How to File Bike Insurance Claim?

 A substantial number of claims, including bike insurance claims, are often rejected by the insurer or delayed because they lack the proper claim settlement process.
 Sometimes, claims are held up in documentation resulting in delays and even rejection.

 The fact is, your insurer reserves the right to accept or reject a claim.
-This requires your utmost attention while claiming bike insurance online or offline.
-In this regard, below are some of the common reasons that lead to claim rejection:
+This requires your utmost attention while filing a bike insurance claim online or offline.
+In this regard, below are some of the common reasons that lead to claim rejection for your two wheeler vehicle:

 - If the information provided by you is untrue and if the insures figures it out, it will reject the claim request right away.